Dining on the Sea Princess, what is cruise food really like? An in depth look at the food served on Princess Cruises’ Sea Princess.

 Thank goodness there is also a gym on board!

-When you book your cruising vacation most dining on the Sea Princess is included in your ticket price.
+Most dining is included on the Sea Princess.
 There are a couple of exceptions, but basically you can forget about budgeting for food expenses once you are on board.

 The choice is quite endless, casual dining in the Horizon Court, a pizza from Café Corniche, or you could go all out celebrity chef with Curtis Stone’s offerings in the Rigoletto and Traviata Dining Rooms.